UNRWA

-UNRWA was established in 1949 by the UN General Assembly (UNGA) to provide relief to all refugees resulting from the 1948 conflict.
-It also provided relief to Jewish and Arab Palestine refugees inside the State of Israel following the 1948 conflict until the Israeli government took over responsibility for them in 1952.
-As a subsidiary body of the UNGA, UNRWA's mandate is subject to periodic renewal every three years; it has consistently been extended since its founding, most recently until 30 June 2023.
+UNRWA was established in 1949 by the UN General Assembly (UNGA) to provide relief to all refugees resulting from the 1948 conflict; this initially included Jewish and Arab Palestine refugees inside the State of Israel until the Israeli government took over this responsibility in 1952.
+As a subsidiary body of the UNGA, UNRWA's mandate is subject to periodic renewal every three years; it has consistently been extended since its founding, most recently until 30 June 2026.

 UNRWA employs over 30,000 people, most of them Palestinian refugees, and a small number of international staff.
 Originally intended to provide employment and direct relief, its mandate has broadened to include providing education, health care, and social services to its target population.
-UNRWA operates in five areas: Jordan, Lebanon, Syria, the Gaza Strip and the West Bank, including East Jerusalem; aid for Palestinian refugees outside these five areas is provided by United Nations High Commissioner for Refugees (UNHCR).
+UNRWA operates in five areas: Jordan, Lebanon, Syria, the Gaza Strip, and the West Bank (including East Jerusalem).
+Aid for Palestinian refugees outside these five areas is provided by the United Nations High Commissioner for Refugees (UNHCR), established in 1950 as the main agency to aid all other refugees worldwide.
 UNRWA is the only UN agency dedicated to helping refugees from a specific region or conflict.

-It is distinct from the UNHCR, established in 1950 as the main agency to aid all other refugees worldwide.
-Unlike UNRWA, UNHCR has a specific mandate to assist refugees in eliminating their refugee status by local integration in the current country, resettlement in a third country or repatriation when possible.
+UNRWA has received praise and recognition for its work by various governments, public figures, and independent monitors.
+It has also been subject to controversy related to its operations, role in the Gaza Strip, relationship with Hamas and terrorism, and textbook content.
+Most recently, the agency faced allegations by the Israeli government that twelve of its employees were involved in the October 7 attacks, leading to lay-offs, an investigation, and the temporary suspension of funding by numerous donors.
+As of May 2024, several major donors have since resumed funding as the investigation remains ongoing.
+In October 2024, Israel's parliament passed a bill designating UNRWA as a terrorist group and prohibiting it from operating within the country.
+Israel has long opposed the Palestinian right of return and has accused UNRWA of "perpetuating the refugee issue".
+In January 2025, Israel's UNRWA ban went into effect.

+In October 2025, the International Court of Justice (ICJ) found that "Israel has not substantiated its allegations that a significant part of UNRWA’s employees are ‘members of Hamas… or other terrorist factions”.